-We all know that the medications used to treat chronic pain from anti-depressants to anti-seizure medications have a long list of side effects and very little actual pain reducing effects.
-Take fibromyalgia as a very good example with the three approved medications being Savella, Cymbalta and Lyrica… however, when you look into it very few people get a positive result and that is not counting the side effects they put up with for that.
+We all know that the medications used to treat chronic pain from anti-depressants to anti-seizure medications have a long list of side effects and very little actual pain-reducing effects.
+Take fibromyalgia as a very good example with the three approved medications being Savella, Cymbalta, and Lyrica… however, when you look into it very few people get a positive result and that is not counting the side effects they put up with for that.
 So are they really all that effective when so few of the FM population even respond to them?
 Apparently good enough.
-Then there are the pain killers, which when it comes to chronic pain you might as well call pain dullers… for a short duration in time.
+Then there are the painkillers, which when it comes to chronic pain you might as well call pain dullers… for a short duration of time.
 Never a great solution and one with a massive stigma these days.
 We have all sorts of other alternative treatments but that is not what this is about.
 This is about Actual treatments… and one coming down the line that might actually do something.
 Color me intrigued.

 “Activating A3 receptor with adenosine molecule prevented, reversed chronic pain